shaulamarquez/Regional-Sales-Dashboard/README.md

 - Order_Date - The date when the order was placed.

 ## Tools Used:
-- Microsoft SQL Server (Data Cleaning and Transformation)
+- Microsoft SQL Server (Processed and Checked the Data)

 - Microsoft Power BI (Data Visualization and Reporting)